 “A couple years ago I moved into a senior citizens complex and I realized I need to be active,” she said.
 “There aren’t many activities here and the people aren’t active, so I thought: I need to get outside and do things.
 I need a new car.
 Then I decided to get a van and glamp it up.”

-How she built her Ford Transit conversion van
+How she built her Ford Transit camper van

 Joan bought her Ford Transit at the end of last January and then started fixing it up last spring.